Doummar/Grammar_Trainer/README.md

 Questions, bugs, or feature requests are always welcome.

-Open an issue on GitHub.
+Open an issue on GitHub: https://github.com/Doummar/Grammar_Trainer/issues

 ---